San Diego Outdoor Living Project Timeline: How Long It Really Takes

 Unknown site risks Drainage, access, or utility surprises discovered mid-build.
 Thorough site walks; design around drainage and utilities first, then finishes.

-No PM or schedule Crews show up sporadically; project drags on.
+No PM or schedule Crews show up sporadically; project drags on with no accountability.
 Dedicated PM, written schedule, daily documentation, and a client portal.

 How Our On-Time Completion Guarantee Fits In

-We’re one of the only San Diego contractors to offer a written On-Time Completion Guarantee.
-We can do that because we build the timeline around the details that usually cause surprises — drainage, utilities, structure, approvals, and long-lead items — instead of ignoring them.
+We are one of the only San Diego contractors to offer a written On-Time Completion Guarantee.
+We can do that because we build the timeline around the details that usually cause surprises (drainage, utilities, structure, approvals, and long-lead items) instead of ignoring them.

-If we miss our agreed completion window for reasons within our control, we put real dollars behind it.
-That’s what turns a “timeline” into more than just talk — and why many homeowners choose IID when timing and reliability matter as much as design.
+If we miss our agreed completion window for reasons within our control, we pay you a daily schedule credit.
+That is what turns a “timeline” into more than just talk and why many homeowners choose IID when timing and reliability matter as much as design.
+See our full guarantee details.

 How early should I start if I want my project done by summer?